Novicell/Footprint/README.md

-# Novicell Footprint.js
 Welcome to the Footprint documentation.
-Footprint is a behavioral targeting and marketing automation olugin for the Umbraco CMS. https://our.umbraco.org/projects/website-utilities/footprint/
+Footprint is a behavioral targeting and marketing automation plugin for the Umbraco CMS. https://our.umbraco.org/projects/website-utilities/footprint/
+- PS made by www.novicell.dk

 ## Footprint using Javascript